WHAT TO EXPECT

 Select the vnet to be used for cloudSwXtch.

-In the event that the second subnet does not exist, create it by selecting "+ Subnet."
+In the event that the second subnet does not exist:

 NEXT STEP: Creating an Azure cloudSwXtch Template

-After validating the subnets on Azure, continue on to the Create an Azure cloudSwXtch Template guide.
+After validating the subnets on Azure, continue to the Create an Azure cloudSwXtch Template guide.
 This is in preparation for installing cloudSwXtch on Azure.